How do I qualify for COBSS awards?

 - Must be 18 years of age or under as of the 15th of January in their graduating year.
 Exemptions may be granted to students who are 19 or 20; these students must write a letter explaining their special situation.
 This letter must be accompanied by a letter of support from the school's COBSS' designate.
 Students 19 and older are eligible for School Specific Awards.

-- Must be registered in a minimum of six (6) courses during Grade 12 year, of which three (3) have been / will be completed by January 31 of graduating year.
+- Must be registered in a minimum of six (6) courses during Grade 12 year, and will complete a minimum of six (6) courses by June 30th not including the grade 12 Capstone Careers course.

 What is considered to be full time attendance at a post-secondary institution?